 Victor P Taffa

-Attorney General John Quigley is pleased to announce the appointment of the Hon.
-Justice Janine Pritchard as a judge of the Court of Appeal of Western Australia.
+Attorney General John Quigley has announced the appointment of District Court judge, Her Honour Julie Wager as the new President of the Children’s Court of Western Australia.

 “Judge Wager brings more than 30 years’ legal experience to the Children’s Court.”
 Attorney General John Quigley said.

 “Her wide-ranging experience in criminal justice issues and strong sense of social justice make her ideally placed to take on the important role of President of the Children’s Court.”

 Judge Wager’s appointment will take effect on March 15, 2018 for an initial two-year period, following the retirement of Judge Denis Reynolds who has held the position for more than 14 years.

 Judge Wager is an experienced and highly respected judicial officer who has served as a District Court judge since January 2005.

 Judge Wager was admitted to practice as a barrister and solicitor in 1986.

 After completing articles of clerkship and restricted practice at the Legal Aid Commission of WA, Judge Wager was a solicitor at Clairs Keeley, Barristers and Solicitors from 1987 to 1988 and then at the Legal Aid Commission of WA from 1988 to 1990.

 Judge Wager was the Solicitor in charge of the Criminal Law Section at the Legal Aid Commission of WA from 1990 to 1991, after which she practised as a sole practitioner from 1991 to 2000.